-Instead, early research indicates that it could be useful for managing many health conditions – but this is not fully confirmed yet.
+Instead, early research indicates that it could be useful for encouraging wellbeing – but this is not fully confirmed yet.
 Scientists are intrigued about the possibilities of CBD because it interacts with the body’s endocannabinoid system.

 - Read more: The differences between CBD vs THC

 Cannabinoids have been used by healers for a long time, well before modern science and medicine – cannabis has a long history around the world.
-As more research is carried out, scientists are considering wider CBD uses, including for chronic conditions like fibromyalgia.
+As more research is carried out, scientists are considering wider CBD uses.

 Using CBD in an oil form is the most popular and effective way to get cannabinoids into your body.
 The most common method with CBD oil is sublingual.